-Lastly, not forcing the length of journaling and focusing on what it feels to do so.
-It could be a line and a page but the most important is how your experience of Journaling is.” - Himani Kulkarni
+Lastly, not forcing the length of Journaling and focusing on what it feels like to do so.
+It could be a line and a page, but the most important is your experience of Journaling.”

-“Journalling helps identify repetitive thought, feeling & behavior patterns.
-Writing the daily life script helps to distance from problem by putting in an observer’s position.
+“Journalling helps identify repetitive thought, feeling & behaviour patterns.
+Writing the daily life script helps to distance from the problem by putting it in an observer’s position.

-“The most important thing to me when it comes to journaling is that it should be done in a very uninhibited manner.
-One must not think a lot about the grammar, punctuation, spellings, etc., or even if a lot of what they are writing is making total sense at that moment!
+“The most important thing to me when it comes to Journaling is that it should be done in a very uninhibited manner.
+One must only think a little about grammar, punctuation, spelling, etc., or even if a lot of what they are writing is making total sense at that moment!

-The idea is to express your thoughts and feelings and there is no set universal format for that.
-People should start journaling and eventually, they will find the style that suits them, comforts them, and helps them in the way they want.” - Shireen Dhar
+The idea is to express your thoughts and feelings; there is no universal format for that.
+People should start journaling, and eventually, they will find the style that suits them, comforts them, and helps them in the way they want.”

 “Journaling helps a person identify the triggers.
-The most important thing which would link to the practice of habitual Journaling is the emotional upheavals and their regulations.
-When identified in the process whether oneself or with help of a therapist can make a difference on the way we react to the same problem which initially would have disturbed us.” - Aryan Dhiman
+The most important thing that links to the practice of habitual Journaling is the emotional upheavals and their regulations.
+When identified in the process, whether oneself or with the help of a therapist, can make a difference in the way we react to the same problem which initially would have disturbed us.”

 Related Articles :